 Notwithstanding the fact that this could cause a whole heap of distress to any number of recipients, it could constitute a breach of the Data Protection Act (DPA) and the Privacy and Electronic Communications Regulations (PECR) and could land you in very hot water with the Information Commissioner’s Office (ICO).

-The ICO recently issued a fine to an organisation which breached this rule.
+The ICO recently issued a fine to an organisation that breached this rule.
 The organisation in question sent a newsletter to several people but instead of using BCC, they placed everyone’s email address in the “To” box.
 This made many peoples’ details visible to many others and constituted a breach of the relevant laws.

 In issuing the fine, Steve Eckersley, ICO Head of Enforcement, stated that “We need to send a clear message – no matter how small your organisation, you must make sure staff and volunteers are trained to protect personal data”